Tree automata and pigeonhole classes of matroids: II: Fundamental transversal matroids

-Now we define the equivalence relation $\approx_{U}$.
-If $X$ and $X'$ are subsets of $U$, then say that $X\approx_{U} X'$ if both $X$ and $X'$ are dependent, or both are independent and $\mcal{C}(X)=\mcal{C}(X')$.
-Note that the number of certificates is at most the number of families of subsets of $S$, namely $2^{2^{\lambda}}$.
-Therefore the number of $(\approx_{U})$\dash classes is no more than $2^{2^{2^{\lambda}}}+1$.
 To test whether $X\approx_{U} X'$, we first test whether $X$ and $X'$ are independent.
 We can certainly test this in polynomial-time via a standard matching algorithm.
 Assuming both $X$ and $X'$ are independent, we simply go through each possible certificate, and check that each certificate belongs to $\mcal{C}(X)$ if and only if it belongs to $\mcal{C}(X')$.
-According to \Cref{yabber}, we can accomplish this in time bounded by $O(2^{2^{\lambda}}|\Delta(M)|^{c})$, for some constant $c$.
+By using \Cref{yabber}, we can accomplish this in time bounded by $O(\pi(\lambda)|E(M)|^{c})$, for some constant $c$, where $\pi(\lambda)$ is the function in \eqref{pi-bound}.

 Now our final task in the proof of \Cref{yuppie} is to show that $\approx_{U}$ refines $\sim_{U}$.
-To this end, we assume that $X\subseteq U$ and $Y\subseteq V$ are independent subsets of $M[G]$.
+To this end, we assume that $X\subseteq U$ and $Y\subseteq V$ are independent subsets of $M$.
 Let $S_{X}=(S_{1},\mcal{S}_{2},S_{3},S_{4})$ be a signature in $\mcal{C}(X)$, and let $T_{Y}=(T_{1},\mcal{T}_{2},T_{3},T_{4})$ be a member of $\mcal{C}(Y)$.
 Note that $S_{1}, T_{4}\subseteq B\cap U$ and $S_{4}, T_{1}\subseteq B\cap V$, while $\mcal{S}_{2}$ is a family of subsets of $A\cap V$ and $\mcal{T}_{2}$ is a family of subsets of $A\cap U$.
 We also have $S_{3}\subseteq A\cap U$ and $T_{3}\subseteq A\cap V$.
 We declare $S_{X}$ and $T_{Y}$ to be \emph{compatible} if the following conditions hold: \begin{enumerate}[label=\textup{(\roman*)}] \item $S_{1}\cap T_{4}=\emptyset$, \item $T_{3}\in \mcal{S}_{2}$, \item $S_{3}\in \mcal{T}_{2}$, and \item $S_{4}\cap T_{1}=\emptyset$. \end{enumerate}